JustMaier/angular-autoFields-bootstrap/README.md

 * `property` the data property to bind to
 * `type` the type of field.
 Options include: checkbox, date, select, textarea, any text variation (ie. password, text, email, number)
 * `label` the label for the field.
 If no label is provided it will convert the property name to title case.
 If you don't want a label, set it's value to ''
+* `help` a block of help or description text to be displayed beneath the field
 * `attr` any additional attributes you would like to have on the object.
 Camelcase is converted to dash notation.
 Validation properties can go here.
 * `list` the string that goes into ng-options for select fields
 * `rows` number of textarea rows (defaults to 3)